MicrosoftDocs/quantum-docs/azure-quantum/samples/qsharp/simple-ising/README.md

 dotnet run -- --simulator QuantumSimulator --n-sites=4 --time=10.0 --dt=0.1
 ```

-## Running the sample on Azure Quantum
+## Running the sample on Azure Quantum with IonQ

 Make sure that you have [created and selected a quantum workspace](~/how-to-guides/create-quantum-workspaces-with-the-azure-portal.md), and then run the following at the command line: